emils2992/Apexleague/replit.md

 - June 20, 2025.
 Updated log message format in .rolal and .rolver commands to use consistent embed structure with custom emojis
 - June 20, 2025.
 Changed time emoji from static to animated version for better visual feedback
 - June 20, 2025.
 Added detailed timing logs to registration process to monitor database write performance
+- June 20, 2025.
+Updated all role management commands (.rolal, .rolver, .uk) to use correct custom emoji IDs for consistent display

 ## User Preferences